5 min read

 Historically Direct Debit was only accessible via mainstream banks to large businesses who had to pay significant set-up fees, meet high turnover requirements, and other compliance obligations.

 However, as banking has opened up to new technology, organisations like GoCardless have provided easy access to Direct Debit and its many benefits for both individual and professional landlords and other SMEs.

 Direct Debit is a secure, flexible, recurring, account-to-account, 'pull' payment.
 This means that the rental payment is pulled automatically from a tenant's bank account.

-As far as landlords are concerned, the critical feature is that Direct Debit is a 'pull' payment that eliminates late payments.
-With Direct Debit, the landlord controls when a payment is made, so there's no reliance on the tenant to take action every month.
+As far as landlords are concerned, the critical feature is that Direct Debit is a 'pull' payment methods which enables the landlord to control when a payment is made, so there's no reliance on the tenant to take action every month.
+Sign up now!